 These are held two times per year to help Inova Blood Donor Services provide a safe and adequate blood supply for our area.
 Please consider giving the gift of life!
 Volunteers are needed to help after Mass to sign up donors, staff the drive as well as donate blood.

-Next Blood Drive date at St. Mark is:
+Next Blood Drive dates at ST. MARK are:

 CHINS (Children in Need of Smiles) is an organization created to replenish new items needed for sick children and their families at Inova Fairfax Children’s Hospital.
 Our mission is to provide comfort, support, and smiles to these children with the help of your donations and your time.
 Volunteers are needed to help sort donations, assemble care packages, and deliver the packages.
 Another volunteer opportunity is to knit and crochet hats for the children.